lukinov/form/README.md

     onClick: event,
   })
  ```
+## Usage with Next.js
+The FormEngine is fully compatible with the latest versions of the Next.js.
+## Usage with Next.js
+The FormEngine is fully compatible with the latest versions of the Remix.
+## Community & Support
+- [Community Forum](https://github.com/optimajet/formengine/discussions) – Best for: help with building, discussion about React form best practices.
+- [GitHub Issues](https://github.com/optimajet/formengine/issues) – Best for: bugs and errors you encounter using Formengine.
+- [Email Support](mailto:support@optimajet.com) – Best for: issues with Formengine libraries or environment.

 ## Drag and Drop Premium Formbuilder
 ### React Form Builder - That Developers Can Customize and Teams Can Use
 A powerful commercial drag-and-drop form builder for React, built on top of the free, MIT-licensed FormEngine Core.
 Advanced form logic, UI controls, export, and integrations.